csoftdev88/angular-scss/README.md

 #### `Settings.js` - main configuration file which contais customer related settings.
 Main sections are:
 - `API` - backend endpoints and their URL's.
+Make sure google analytics settings are turned off until the client codes are confirmed, this is especially true when creating a new target from an existing one.
 - `heroSlider` - slider related settings such as animation duration, autoplay delay, autopreload etc.
 - `menu` - visibility settings for  main menu items in application header.
 Some of the settings can be overridden by the server.
 - `languages` - list of available languages.
 This section is used to provide additional language data such as short name which is missing on the server.